tes3mp-scripts/DoorFramework/Readme.md

   returns the `recordId` of the door with `refId`
 * `DoorFramework.useDoor(pid, recordId)`
   makes the player with `pid` use the door with `recordId`.
 Normally is automatically called when a player activates the door.

+To do:
+- add optional support for decorateHelp movement and deletion.